tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 Dr. Mazhari and all of us at Alexandria Dental Health & Smile Studio believe that high-quality dental care should be affordable at any budget, which is why we partner with several trusted healthcare lenders.
 By setting up a payment plan with one of our financing partners, qualified applicants can often fit Invisalign into just about any budget.

-This testimonial is from a patient who’s almost 70 and is no longer experiencing headaches as a result of correcting her bite.
+This testimonial is from a patient who's almost 70 and is no longer experiencing headaches as a result of correcting her bite.
 Not only do her teeth line up beautifully now, but she is also free of the pain she was experiencing:

-> “Very happy with aligner progress, which is not only addressing the cosmetic aspect of straightening, but has completely alleviated my headaches from clenching/grinding!
-It is also a very caring environment, with questions patiently answered.”
+> "Very happy with aligner progress, which is not only addressing the cosmetic aspect of straightening, but has completely alleviated my headaches from clenching/grinding!
+It is also a very caring environment, with questions patiently answered."

-“Very happy with aligner progress, which is not only addressing the cosmetic aspect of straightening, but has completely alleviated my headaches from clenching/grinding!
-It is also a very caring environment, with questions patiently answered.”
+"Very happy with aligner progress, which is not only addressing the cosmetic aspect of straightening, but has completely alleviated my headaches from clenching/grinding!
+It is also a very caring environment, with questions patiently answered."

 ### Additional Invisalign FAQs